breakfastquay/rubberband/README.txt

 4. Compiling Rubber Band
    a.
 FFT and resampler selection
    b.
 Other supported #defines
    c.
-GNU/POSIX systems and Makefiles
+Building on Linux
    d.
-OS/X and iOS
+Building on macOS
    e.
-Win32 and Visual Studio
+Building for iOS
    f.
+Building on Windows with Visual C++
-Android and Java
+   g.
+Building for Android and Java integration
 5. Copyright notes for bundled libraries